microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDeviceRegisteredUser.md

 ## Description

-the `Get-EntraDeviceRegisteredUser` cmdlet gets a registered user for a Microsoft Entra ID device.
+The `Get-EntraDeviceRegisteredUser` cmdlet gets a registered user for a Microsoft Entra ID device.

 ## Examples